ismailceylan/restorm/README.md

 	.when( getUserId(), ( query, userId ) =>
 		query.where( "author_id", userId )
 	)
-	.get();
+	.all();
 ```

 ```
 GET /api/v1.0/posts?filter[author_id]=481516
 ```

 You have to be careful with falsy values.
-For example, if you pass `0` as an user ID, it will be considered as `false`, and the query will not be executed.
+For example, if you pass `0` as an user ID, it will be considered as `false`, and the constraint piece will not be executed even though when it should.

 ## Additional Params
 Sometimes, we might want to pass additional parameters to the query that restorm doesn't pass explicitly.